MaximilianB2/pc-gym/docs/env/first_order_system.md

 ## Reference

-This model and its description were kindly provided by Akhil Ahmed.
+This model implementation and its description were kindly provided by [Akhil Ahmed](https://scholar.google.com/citations?user=AS34x7cAAAAJ).